-The serial altitude data is provided on (2) two asynchronous RS232 output ports.
-The serial data protocol is individually selectable for each port and may be used to provide pressure altitude data to GPS or other on board navigation devices.
-Refer to Table IX, Table X and §4.8.
+The serial altitude data is provided on (2) two asynchronous RS232 output ports (TxD1 and TxD2) and (1) one RS485 output port.
+The serial data protocol is individually selectable for each RS232 port and may be used to provide pressure altitude data to GPS or other on board navigation devices.
+The RS485 port will transmit the same data protocol and format as assigned to the TxD1 RS232 port.
+Refer to Table IX, Table X and §4.10